talesbarreto/pull_request_coverage/README.md

 - **report-fully-covered-files** (`true`): Prints the file path of each fully covered file as a celebratory message =)

 - **show-uncovered-code** (`true`):  When set to `true`, the source code of the uncovered lines will be printed in red font color, making it easier to identify the missing tests.
-If this parameter is set to `false`, only the file path will be shown in the log.
+If this parameter is set to `false`, only the file path will be logged.

 - **use-colorful-output** (`true`): By default, `pull_request_coverage` utilizes a colorful font to highlight uncovered lines.
 You can disable this feature by setting this parameter to `false`.
 Please note that this option is only available when the output mode is set to `cli`.

-- **print-emojis** (`true`) : Enable or disabled emojis in the output 🫣.
+- **print-emojis** (`true`): Enable or disable emojis in the output 🫣.

 - **fraction-digits** (`2`): Specifies the number of digits to display after the decimal point in the coverage rate.

-- **fully-tested-message** : Replace the final table report with a custom message when there are no untested lines
+- **fully-tested-message**: Replace the final table report with a custom message when there are no untested lines

 ### Under the hood